mattmaynes2/aria/reports/research/03-SmartDevices.md

 - Humidifier
 - Heater

 ### Technical Overview

 #### Communication Protocol

 WeMo only supports WiFi for communicating with devices.
-With WeMo devices no central hub is required in oder to be controlled, it is possible to communicate and control the devices directly.
+No central hub is required in order to control WeMo devices, each device connects to a WiFi network directly.

 WeMo uses Universal Plug And Play (UPnP) protocol for discovery and operating the devices.

 #### Developing with WeMo

-- Open source python API for controlling WeMo devices `ouimeaux`.
+- *ouimeaux* is an Open source python API for controlling WeMo devices.
 - WeMo devices can be controlled using UPnP.
-This allows us to implement one protocol and comunicate with all WeMo devices as well as any other smart devices from other vendors that also use UPnP.
+This allows us to implement one protocol and comunicate with all WeMo devices as well as any other smart devices from other vendors that use UPnP.

 ### Research Criteria